Sonja Henie: Professional and film career

-At the height of her fame, Henie brought as much as $2 million per year from her shows and touring activities.
-She also had numerous lucrative endorsement contracts, and deals to market skates, clothing, jewelry, dolls, and other merchandise branded with her name.
-These activities made her one of the wealthiest self-made women in the world in her time.

 Henie broke off her arrangement with Wirtz in 1950 and for the next three seasons produced her own tours under the name "Sonja Henie Ice Revue".
 It was an ill-advised decision to set herself up in competition with Wirtz, whose shows now featured the new Olympic champion Barbara Ann Scott.
 Since Wirtz controlled the best arenas and dates, Henie was left playing smaller venues and markets already saturated by other touring ice shows such as Ice Capades.
-The collapse of a section of bleachers during a show in Baltimore, Maryland in 1952 compounded the tour's legal and financial woes.
+The collapse of a section of bleachers during a show in Baltimore, Maryland, in 1952 compounded the tour's legal and financial woes.

 In 1953, Henie formed a new partnership with Morris Chalfen to appear in his European Holiday On Ice tour, which proved to be a great success.
 She produced her own show at New York's Roxy Theatre in January 1956.
 However, a subsequent South American tour in 1956 was a disaster.
 Henie was drinking heavily at that time and could no longer keep up with the demands of touring, and this marked her retirement from skating.

 She did try to make a film series at her own expense; a series that would serve as a travelogue to several cities.
 Paris and London were mentioned, but only Hello London (1958) was made with her own backing, co-starring Michael Wilding and special guest star Stanley Holloway.
 While her ice show numbers were still worth watching, the film received few distributors and poor reviews, ending her film career.

 Her autobiography Mitt livs eventyr was published in 1938.
 An English translation, Wings on My Feet, was released in 1940 and republished in a revised edition in 1954.
-At the time of her death, Henie was planning a comeback for a television special that would have aired in January 1970.
+At the time of her death, the 57-year-old Henie was planning a comeback for a television special that would have aired in January 1970.
 She was to have danced to "Lara's Theme" from Doctor Zhivago.